Enjoy exclusive travel benefits, 3x points on travel and dining and 0% foreign transaction fees with this high-end card.

 POINT REDEMPTION: Great for travel.

-Get 50% more value when you redeem your points for airfare, cruises, car rentals and more through Chase Ultimate Rewards.
+Get 50% more value when you redeem your points for airfare, cruises, car rentals and more through the Chase Ultimate Rewards program.
 Or redeem your points for cash back.

 Can you redeem points for cash back?